-- For crop diversity, the planned crop sequence should contain four different crop types; for example, a mix of the following: warm season grass; warm season broadleaf; cool season grass; cool season broadleaf. - Leave crop residue on the soil surface throughout the year. - Keep a living root system established as much as practical for the given soil, cropping system, and climate area.
+- The crop rotation includes at least 2 years of high residue crops and/or cover crops per 3 years of the rotation.
+(See STATE list of high residue crops) - For crop diversity, the planned crop sequence of at least 4 different crops should contain at least 3 different crop types; for example a mix of the following: warm season grass; warm season broadleaf; cool season grass; cool season broadleaf. - Leave crop residue on the soil surface throughout the year. - Keep a living root system established as much as practical for the given soil, cropping system, and climate area.
 Maximize root growth periods by planting the next crop or cover crop as soon as practical after the harvest and/or utilize perennial crops in the rotation.
 Aim to have living roots at least 90% of available growing days.
-(See STATE provided guidance of options to maximize living root systems in local climate and cropping systems; determine available growing days and period of no growth, such as frozen periods in the north.)
+(See STATE provided guidance of options to maximize living root systems in local climate and cropping systems; determine available growing days and period of no growth, such as frozen periods in the north).
 Show before and after management files from current NRCS wind and water erosion prediction technologies to document benchmark and planned crop rotation to show increase in living root periods. - Minimize all types of soil disturbance.
-No more than one crop-year in the rotation will have a Soil Tillage Intensity Rating (STIR) value greater than 20 (crop STIR value) and the rotation will have a positive trending SCI (management SCI value).
+No more than one crop-year in the rotation will have a Soil Tillage Intensity Rating (STIR) value greater than 20 and the rotation will have a positive trending SCI.